xregistry/spec/core/spec.md

 xRegistry-origin: STRING ?
 xRegistry-RESOURCEurl: URL ?

-...entity contents... ?
+... entity document ... ?
 ```

 Where:
 - In the cases where xRegistry metadata appears as HTTP headers, if the
   `RESOURCEurl` attribute is present with a non-null value, the HTTP body
   MUST be empty.
 If the `RESOURCEurl` attribute is absent, then the contents
-  of the HTTP body (even if empty) are to be used as the entity's contents
+  of the HTTP body (even if empty) are to be used as the entity's document
 - If the Resource's `hasdocument` model attribute has a value of `false` then
   the following rules apply:
   - Any request that includes the xRegistry HTTP headers (regardless of the
-    presence/absence of the `?meta` query parameter) MUST generate an error.
+    presence/absence of the `meta` query parameter) MUST generate an error.
   - An update request with an empty HTTP body MUST be interpreted as a request
     to delete all xRegistry mutable attributes - in essence, resetting the
     entity back to its default state
 - When the xRegistry metadata is serialized as a JSON object, the processing
   of the 3 `RESOURCE` attributes MUST follow these rules:
   - At most only one of the 3 attributes MAY be present in the request
-  - If the entity has content (not a `RESOURCEurl`), then absence of all 3
+  - If the entity has a document (not a `RESOURCEurl`), then absence of all 3
     attributes MUST leave it unchanged
   - The presence of `RESOURCE` or `RESOURCEbase64` attributes MUST set the
-    contents of the entity
+    document of the entity
   - The presence of a non-null value for any 3 of the attributes MUST delete
     the other 2 attributes (and any associated data)
   - An explicit value of `null` for any of the 3 attributes MUST delete all
     3 attributes (and any associated data)

 A successful response MUST include the current representation of the entities
-created or updated and format (`?meta` variant or not) as the request.
+created or updated and be in the same format (`meta` variant or not) as the
+request.

-If the request used the `PUT` variant, then a successful response MAY
+If the request used the `PUT` or `PATCH` variants and a new Version was
-include a `Content-Location` HTTP header to the newly created Version entity,
+created, then a successful response MUST include a `Content-Location` HTTP
+header to the newly created Version entity, and if present, it MUST be the
-and if present, it MUST be the same as the Version's `self` attribute
+same as the Version's `self` attribute

 Note that the response MUST NOT include any inlinable attributes (such as
 `RESOURCE`, `RESOURCEbase64` or nested collections).